DS202-at-ISU/lab-1-team-1-lab-1/README.md

 12.4: It took me a little while to figure out how to edit the file and then commit the changes, but I figured it out.

+12.5: I had no issues once I figured out how to push it back to GitHub.

+12.6: All of my commits to the file were successful.